davidcastells/AlteraOpenCLPCIDriver/README.md

 ----

-Here you will find the original code from Dmitry Denisenko which is used in many Altera OpenCL PCIe accelerators, like the Terasic DE5Net that I'm currently using.
+Here you will find the original code from Dmitry Denisenko which is used in many Altera OpenCL PCIe accelerators, like the Terasic DE5Net and Terasic OpenVino starter kit that I'm currently using.

 The original code supports [conservative] systems based on Centos6/7 OS with "old" kernels like 3.8.

-I try to adapt it to my system which is currently using Ubuntu 17.10 with kernel 4.13
+I try to adapt it to my systems running Ubuntu with various versions.
+Check testing section below.

 This needs some tricky minor changes.